Steps to Building a Strawman Website Page Structure

 While it is important to gather feedback, wait until after your first version because it will require at least one more iteration of edits and refinement to make the initial pass intelligible.
-When making edits, revisions or refinements on your initial pass, look for red flags that need fixing opposed to wordsmithing for perfection.
+When making edits, revisions, or refinements on your initial pass, look for red flags that need fixing as opposed to wordsmithing for perfection.
 Doing deep editing during your initial pass-throughs will throw off the process because you want to lay the foundation to all pages before spending time on any one of them.
 This way when you do begin editing, it is from the perspective of how each page fits with the rest in relation to the entire website.
-The initial steps in the editing process takes horizontal sweeps across all pages before taking a vertical dive on a page by page basis.
+The initial steps in the editing process take horizontal sweeps across all pages before taking a vertical dive on a page-by-page basis.

 Before asking for feedback, provide your test audience with background about who you are targeting, the reasons why they would land on your site, what they would be trying to achieve, and anything else you think would put your work into context.
 This point is extremely important if the person you ask for feedback does not match your persona profile.
 To provide viable feedback, your test audience needs to understand this behavioral path and you should start with the end in mind by asking questions such as:

 - What’s your point?
 Why did you include this page in your website and what purpose does it serve?
 Don’t make visitors dig to find out.

 - Is the content to your point designed to be bold and stand out?

 - What overall impression do you want to give?
 This should be consistent and in terms of your brand.
 What do you want them to feel? (e.g. uncomfortable with their current situation, curious, motivated, etc.)